How Do I Find A Menopause Specialist?

 I just turned 46 years old.
 I think I may be experiencing perimenopause.
 I have been pretty thrown and a bit shocked to realize this big change is upon me so early.
 I am a very healthy, super active, really fit woman and I did not expect to have to deal with menopause till at least my 50s!

-How do I find a good doctor?
+How do I find a good specialist?

 Perimenopause arrives unscheduled, uninvited, and often sooner than you think.
 Many women start experiencing perimenopausal symptoms as young as age 38.
 There is no one-size-fits-all age or right or wrong age.
 Unfortunately, you won’t receive a “save the date” so you can plan your outfit.
 The average age of menopause is 51.
 Remember, you are not officially in menopause unless you have been without a period but for 12 consecutive months.